This haunting painting had hung upon the master bedroom wall next to the window since long before I was even born.

-The table went somewhat quiet and my father had a confused look on his face, although that might just be his normal facial expression.
+The table went somewhat quiet, and my father had a confused look on his face, although that might just be his normal facial expression.
 While it was dismissed by most who were seated there that late afternoon, I was intrigued and sought to find out more about this.
-So a day or two later when I remembered the conversation that had taken place, it lead me to that old favourite resource: the internet.
-I googled something to the effect of “boy painting crying”, and immediately Google Images had what I was looking for, as well as some articles on various websites, including that old classic: Wikipedia.
+So a day or two later, when I remembered the conversation that had taken place, it led me to that old favourite resource: the internet.
+I googled something to the effect of “boy painting crying” and immediately found what I was looking for in Google Images, as well as some articles on various websites, including that old classic: Wikipedia.

 But that first series of images that Google produced shocked me.
 This was the painting that had hung upon the master bedroom wall next to the window since long before I was even born.
 This was the painting that had haunted me as a child, causing me nightmares, watching me sleep.
 It was a foolish mistake to think that I could find refuge from all the terrors of the night in my parent’s bed as a child.
-I had no such place of sanctuary—because there things were just that much worse.
+I had no such place of sanctuary—because their things were just that much worse.

-How the Crying Boy ended up in my family
+How the Crying Boy Painting Ended Up in My Family

-It was likely back in the late 1960’s or early 1970’s, and my parents were up in either Vereeniging or Vredenburg, where then came upon a store, and my mom saw this painting, and thought of buying it.
-Upon asking her about it she says that she spoke to her mother-in-law who claimed that it was a very famous painting.
+It was likely back in the late 1960s or early 1970s.
+My parents were up in either Vereeniging or Vredenburg when they came upon a store.
+My mom saw this painting.
+She says that she spoke about it to her mother-in-law, who claimed that it was a very famous painting.
 When my parents got back to their home, which was at the time in Green Point, my mom found that her mother-in-law had bought the painting for her and gave it to my parents as a gift.
-From there it stayed with the family, moving twice, having travelled from house to house to house—where the family home is now, where it has remained since 1973—for 41 years to date.
+From there, it stayed with the family, moving twice, having travelled from house to house to house—where the family home is now, where it has remained since 1973—for 41 years to date.
 She claims that a tag line, “You didn’t have to hit me so hard” was attached to the painting.

 Then it seemed as though the curse vanished, as all went quiet for some time, but then stories started to surface abroad about Crying Boy fires, and it has even seen a resurgence in the UK once more in more recent years.

 People who have an original painting or a print of the Crying Boy are apparently at severe risk of injury, or there’s a large chance that their house will burn down.
-Some claim that the painting is filled with subliminal messages, which encourages people to buy the painting, take it home, and hang it on the wall, and that as a result they will possibly even set their own house on fire while under the control of this painting and not have any recollection of even starting the fire.
+Some claim that the painting is filled with subliminal messages, which encourage people to buy the painting, take it home and hang it on the wall, and that, as a result, they will possibly even set their own house on fire while under the control of this painting and not have any recollection of even starting the fire.
 This would perhaps answer the question that has been posed by some: “Why would anyone want a picture of a crying child?”

 Paintings of the Crying Boy are often found intact and still hanging on the wall after everything else in the house, including most of the house itself, has burned to a cinder.
 And this is probably for the best, because it is said that if a portrait were to fall off of a wall, that would be even worse, because that is regarded as an omen of impending death.

-Tom Slemen, an author, claimed that he had a source by the name of George Mallory, a retired school headmaster, who had apparently met with the artist, Giovanni Bragolin.
-Bragolin told him that the boy was a sad little street urchin by the name of Don Bonillo, who was despised and unwanted by everyone in Madrid, because it was said that fires were said to start in any home he settled in (including his parents’ home, consuming them in the blaze)—which has lead some to believe that he was an arsonist, possibly even a “fire genius”—someone who has no control over the fires they start.
-Sounds unbelievable, but apparently there is at least one known person who has this ability in the world, named Nina Kulagina.
+Tom Slemen, an author, claimed that he had a source by the name of George Mallory, a retired school headmaster who had apparently met with the artist Giovanni Bragolin.
+Bragolin told him that the boy was a sad little street urchin by the name of Don Bonillo, who was despised and unwanted by everyone in Madrid because it was said that fires were said to start in any home he settled in (including his parents’ home, consuming them in the blaze)—which has led some to believe that he was an arsonist, possibly even a “fire genius”—someone who has no control over the fires they start.
+Sounds unbelievable, but apparently, there is at least one known person who has this ability in the world, named Nina Kulagina.

 That date alone was a full ten years before the meeting between Bragolin and Bonillo allegedly took place.
 Unsurprisingly, nobody has ever been able to trace this George Mallory character to verify his story.

 Bragolin himself has been difficult to trace, no doubt in part due to his insistence on using pseudonyms, of which we know of at least a few: Giovanni Bragolin (as well as Angelo Giovanni Bragolin and J. Bragolin), Bruno Amadio, and Franchot Seville—he may have had others.
-The reason why he likely used different names is because not only were the paintings (and by extension, the subject in the case of Don Bonillo, if he was at all real) viewed as being cursed, but Bragolin was said to be cursed as well, and thus he may have had to use different names in order to get work.
+The reason why he likely used different names is that not only were the paintings (and by extension, the subject in the case of Don Bonillo, if he was at all real) viewed as being cursed, but Bragolin was said to be cursed as well, and thus he may have had to use different names to get work.

 As has been stated by others: paintings don’t cause houses to burn down.
 People do.
 Most of the fires that were caused in the homes in Rotherham and elsewhere in South Yorkshire and indeed worldwide at the time were caused by human carelessness.
 This is how most house fires start, likely.
 The fact that these houses all contained prints of The Crying Boy is just down to coincidence.
 There were probably many more fires in that area in the same time frame in houses that did not have Crying Boys in them, and those fires were also caused by the homeowners in some manner, likely by accident.